 Computational results show that infinite chains are rare, but without them the tree would not be infinite.
 For this reason, we direct the study on infinite chains in order to investigate the broader problem of the tree growth.
 In Section~\ref{section:majoritynoninfinitechains} we prove that for each genus $g\geq 5$ there are more semigroups of that genus not belonging to infinite chains than semigroups belonging (Theorem~\ref{theorem:majority}).

 Another aspect that is evident in the tree is that semigroups of the same multiplicity form subtrees.
 In Section~\ref{sec:multi} we look at infinite chains in subtrees with fixed multiplicity.
 When the multiplicity is a prime number, one can prove, as a consequence of Theorem~\ref{theorem:infinitechains}, that there is only one infinite chain in the tree of semigroups with such multiplicity.
-For the cases of multiplicity $4$ and multiplicity $6$, we prove a self-replication behavior in the subtree formed by the semigroups that are in infinite chains with fixed multiplicity equal to $4$ (Subsection~\ref{subsec-m4}) and a different self-replication behavior in the subtree formed by the semigroups that are in infinite chains with fixed multiplicity equal to $6$ (Subsection~\ref{subsec-m6}).
-This enables us to prove a formula for the amount $i_g$ of semigroups of genus $g$ that belong to infinite chains, of any given prime multiplicity (Theorem~\ref{theorem:primem}), of multiplicity $4$ (Theorem~\ref{theorem:mfour}), or of multiplicity $6$ (Theorem~\ref{theorem:msix}), respectively.
+For the cases of multiplicity $4$ and multiplicity $6$, we prove a self-replication behavior in the subtree formed by the semigroups with fixed multiplicity equal to $4$ and that are in infinite chains (Subsection~\ref{subsec-m4}); and a different self-replication behavior in the subtree formed by the semigroups with fixed multiplicity equal to $6$ and that are in infinite chains (Subsection~\ref{subsec-m6}).
+This enables us to prove a formula for the amount of semigroups of genus $g$ that belong to infinite chains, of any given prime multiplicity (Theorem~\ref{theorem:primem}), of multiplicity $4$ (Theorem~\ref{theorem:mfour}), or of multiplicity $6$ (Theorem~\ref{theorem:msix}).